- Admin Language — Set the language administrative pages will appear in

 - Catchment Area Latitude/Longitude — This setting is used to set the default map view for both the Web pages and the Beacon mobile app.
 (If the map already has your position set, this was likely done when you first created your account.)
 To set/update the default map view:

 - Click the Drop Down next to the Latitude / Longitude coordinates to set the position of your map.

-- Point and click where you would like to center the map
+- Point and click to place the marker where you would like to center the map

 - Time Zone — Use this drop-down to set the correct time zone for your service.
 Your time is based on UTC / GMT time zone.
 (Link to Time Zone calculator)

 - Data Center On? — To create incidents and send messages to responders listed in this data center, this must be set to “Yes”.
 Changing this setting to “No” will prevent any incidents from being created

 - Incident Numbering — Enter the number you would like your Incidents to start with.
 By default, Incidents will start numbering with “1”

 Broadcast Alerts allow you to “crowdsource” Responders – similar to how Uber and Lyft crowdsource taxi drivers.
 Broadcast Alerts help response networks with large pools of Responders to improve response times, resource allocation, and response coverage.